 \section{Abstract}

-Peripheral blood oxygen saturation (\spo2{}) is an essential indicator of respiratory functionality and has received increasing attention during the COVID-19 pandemic.
+Peripheral blood oxygen saturation (\spo2{}) is an essential indicator of respiratory functionality and received increasing attention during the COVID-19 pandemic.
 Clinical findings show that COVID-19 patients can have significantly low \spo2{} before any obvious symptoms.
-The prevalence of cameras has motivated researchers to investigate methods for monitoring \spo2{} using videos.
-Most prior schemes involving smartphones are contact-based: They require using a fingertip to cover the phone's camera and the nearby light source to capture re-emitted light from the illuminated tissue.
+Measuring an individual's \spo2{} without having to come into contact with the person can lower the risk of cross contamination and blood circulation problems.
+The prevalence of smartphones has motivated researchers to investigate methods for monitoring \spo2{} using smartphone cameras.
+Most prior schemes involving smartphones are contact-based: They require using a fingertip to cover the phone's camera and the nearby light source to capture reemitted light from the illuminated tissue.
 In this paper, we propose the first convolutional neural network based noncontact \spo2{} estimation scheme using smartphone cameras.
-The scheme analyzes the videos of a participant's hand for physiological sensing, which is convenient and comfortable for users and can protect their privacy and allow for keeping face masks on.
-We design the neural network architectures inspired by the optophysiological models for \spo2{} measurement and demonstrate the explainability by visualizing the weights for channel combination.
+The scheme analyzes the videos of an individual's hand for physiological sensing, which is convenient and comfortable for users and can protect their privacy and allow for keeping face masks on.
+We design explainable neural network architectures inspired by the optophysiological models for \spo2{} measurement and demonstrate the explainability by visualizing the weights for channel combination.
 Our proposed models outperform the state-of-the-art model that is designed for contact-based \spo2 measurement, showing the potential of the proposed method to contribute to public health.
 We also analyze the impact of skin type and the side of a hand on \spo2 estimation performance.